William C. Chasey

-Chasey is the author of over 100 research investigations and publications in the field of mental retardation.
-He invented 3 research instruments to measure psychomotor learning of mentally retarded children.
+Chasey is the author of over 100 research investigations and publications in the field of intellectual disability.
+He invented 3 research instruments to measure psychomotor learning of intellectually disabled children.

 Early life and education

 Chasey was raised in Trenton, New Jersey, the son of William Carmen Chasey and Hazel Marie Chasey.
 He grew up in a working-class family and was influenced greatly during his school years by his association with the YMCA and his church.
 Chasey's father was a graduate of Massanutten Military Academy in Woodstock, Virginia.
 He made his living in sales and ended his career as a sales representative for a large milk company in New Jersey.

-Chasey attended public schools in Trenton, New Jersey, and graduated from Pennsbury High School in Yardley, Pennsylvania.
+Chasey attended public schools in Trenton, New Jersey, and graduated from Pennsbury High School in Fairless Hills, Pennsylvania.
 He received his B.S. degree in physical education from Springfield College (Massachusetts) in 1962, where he was a member of the gymnastics and track teams.
 He was vice president of his graduating class, and was elected senior class graduation marshal.

 Chasey received his M.A. degree in education from East Carolina University in 1965 while serving as a Marine Corps Officer at the Marine Corps Base Camp Lejeune, North Carolina.
 He was elected a member of Phi Delta Kappa, the National Honorary Education Fraternity.

 Chasey received his Ph.D. degree from the University of Maryland in 1969 while serving as an instructor at the university.
-His academic concentration was the psychomotor development of mentally retarded children.
+His academic concentration was the psychomotor development of intellectually disabled children.

 Chasey was awarded an LH.D, Doctor of Humane Letters, (honoris causa) Literarum Humanarum Doctor, Honorary Doctorate, (Humanitarian Excellence), from National University (California) in 1985 for his work in lobbying the Central American Peace Plan through the US Congress.

 Personal life

 Chasey was married to Virginia Chasey, his wife of 33 years.
 He had two daughters, Cherie and Christie, from a previous marriage.
 He and Virginia had one daughter Katie.
-Virginia Chasey served with her husband on the Management Board of the Foundation for Corporate Social Responsibility.
+Virginia Chasey served with her husband on the management board of the Foundation for Corporate Social Responsibility.

 Late in his life, Chasey contracted multiple myeloma and leukemia.
 After contending with his illness for six years, he died in San Diego, California and was interred at Miramar National Cemetery.